ddc-java-14/branch-merge-demo/info.md

 ## Creating Branches

 Branch management begins with creating an appropriately named branch.
 Note that that branch will be checked out: always note that you are working in the correct branch afterwards.

+See ["Merging"](merging.md) for best practices on merging branches.